Our Sacred Ceremonies|

 The Badger Run is a ceremonial run, not a race, of the Lipan Apache Tribe (of Texas)

-which starts the Lipan Apache Tribe’s annual Nde Daa Homecoming Pow-Wow (March
+which starts the Lipan Apache Tribe’s annual Nde Daa Homecoming Pow-Wow (2nd week-end March)

 The story accounts that in the beginning, all people—the Tree People, the Animal

 People, and the Apache People—live in a dark under-earth.
 The people asked for